-The financial statements are prepared under the historical cost convention modified to include the measurement of derivative financial instruments and fair value through other comprehensive income (FVOCI) investments at fair value.
+The financial statements are prepared under the historical cost convention, except for derivative financial instruments and fair value through other comprehensive income (FVOCI) investments at fair value.

-The financial statements are presented in UAE Dirhams (AED), which is the functional and presentation currency of the Branch and all the values are rounded to the nearest thousand AED except where otherwise stated.
+The financial statements are presented in UAE Dirhams (AED), which is the functional and presentation currency of the Branch and all the values are rounded to the nearest AED except where otherwise stated.